Russo-Persian War (1722–1723): Phase One (1722)

 Vakhtang VI of Kartli (central Georgia) was a vassal of Iran and had been their captive for seven years.
 Given the weakness of Iran, he made an arrangement with Russia.
 In September 1722, he advanced on Ganja.
 When the Russians did not join him, he returned to Tbilisi in November.
 This provocation of Iran led to a disastrous invasion of his country.

 Phase Two (1722/23)

 Before leaving Astrakhan, Peter, on 6 November (17 November N.S.), sent Colonel Shipov and two battalions south to occupy the Iranian city of Rasht at the southwest corner of the Caspian.
 The locals wanted help against the invading Afghans but quickly changed their minds.
-15000 men were gathered, Shah Tamasp ordered the Russians out (February) and towards the end of March the Russians defeated the Iranians, and had decisively taken the Caspian Sea town.
+15,000 men were gathered, Shah Tamasp ordered the Russians out (February) and towards the end of March the Russians defeated the Iranians, and had decisively captured the Caspian Sea town.